PaulleDemon/PyUIBuilder/roadmap.md

 ### 1.2.0
 - [ ] UI fixes and enhancement
+- [ ] Tree view for elements on the canvas
 - [ ] Add text editor to support event handlers
 - [ ] Rewrite DND for better feedback - (swappy/react-dnd-kit/ GSAP draggable)
 - [ ] Duplicate widgets